hal9ai/hal9/website/learn/chatbots.md

 Streaming will prove useful to build generative chatbots that use LLMs.

-## URLs
+## Attachments

-Hal9 encourages uploads and links to be processed as URLs.
-For example, users can reference or upload a PDF as 'https://www.clickdimensions.com/links/TestPDFfile.pdf' which can be read from `input`.
+Hal9 encourages to attach files in a chat as URL links.
+For example, users can reference or upload a PDF by typing the URL https://www.clickdimensions.com/links/TestPDFfile.pdf, which can be read from `input`.

-To help assist with processing references, Hal9 provides an `input` function which extracts the text contents of a URL directly as text to easily support managing uploads.
+To help assist with processing links and attachments, Hal9 provides an `input` function which extracts the text contents of a URL directly as text to easily support managing uploads.

 ```python
 import hal9 as h9